 Have an agenda

 Like any meeting, a good agenda will bring some structure and maximize time.
 Ensure all participants take away key action items to avoid any confusion on next steps.
 Leverage the Meeting Notes feature in Teams or OneNote to make your information sharable.
 If Kanban boards are a tool of choice in your organization, Planner or Azure DevOps are fantastic options.

 If you are a whiteboard person like I am, don’t worry, there is a solution for you.
 Use the Whiteboard integration within Teams to get your virtual whiteboard up and running.
 Here’s how.

 Record your meetings

 This item has been a game changer for us.
-Using the record funtionality in Teams allows us to leverage additional features in Microsoft Stream.
+Using the record functionality in Teams allows us to leverage additional features in Microsoft Stream.
 Recorded meetings are then automatically transcribed using the power of Azure which creates instant documentation.
 Want to remember that amazing rant you had about Enterprise Architecture, just search for that keyword in Stream, and poof, there it is.
-Recording your meetings also allows other teams members to get up to speed when they were unable to participate in the live event.
+Recording your meetings also allows other teams members to get up to speed when they are unable to participate in the live event.
 It makes for a fantastic training tool and knowledge base.
 Make sure you get participant acceptance before recording.

 For more information on upcoming features, check out the Microsoft Teams Roadmap